 Cécile Guignard, MSc in Management student, ESSEC Business School winner of the CoBS 2020 student CSR article competition, plunges into the issue of domestic violence, on the increase since the implementation of lockdown due to Covid-19, and asserts that economic slowdown is an opportunity for companies to prepare their policies

-A full list of sources and references is included at the foot of this article
+Companies Can Play a Role in Decreasing Domestic Violence by Cécile Guignard.
+A full list of sources and references is included at the foot of this article.

 What is domestic violence?
 The types of violence women are exposed to are so diverse that one needs to delineate the subject.
 In this article I decided to focus on a rather common view of domestic violence: every violence (physical, sexual, psychological, economic or administrative) perpetrated on a woman by a partner or an ex-partner.
 Most of these acts of violence are perpetrated at the victim’s or the perpetrator’s home (83,2% in France in 20183) – a figure that is likely to increase during lockdown times.
 I deliberately chose to exclude children from the scope of my study – although they are particularly at risk when domestic violence takes place in their home, I believe that companies cannot directly address this specific issue.
 Instead, I want to enhance the various ways businesses can contribute to decreasing domestic violence against women, and particularly against their employees.
 I also excluded male victims from my study: while it is crucial to give them access to defense mechanisms, I believe that those mechanisms should be conceived with a particular focus on women, who represent the majority of the victims (86% in France in 20174).